bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

 By default, arguments are operands.
 Change the default by assigning `#!c# AppSettings.DefaultArgumentMode = ArgumentMode.Option`

-Use the `[Operand]` and `[Option]` attributes to explicity denote which argument type and to configure the arguments.
+Use the `[Operand]` (or `[Positional]`) and `[Option]` (or `[Named]`) attributes to explicity denote which argument type and to configure the arguments.

+The Positional and Named attributes are provided for those who prefer that terminology for defining commands.
+The terms operand and option are still used for these arguments elsewhere in the framework.

 !!!Tip
     See [Option vs Operand](option-or-operand.md) for recommendations on when to use one vs the other.

 ## Operand Attribute

-The operand attribute has the following properties:
+The OperandAttribute has the following properties:

 * __Name__: Used in help documentation only.
 Defaults to the parameter or property name.
 * __Description__: Used in help documentation.

+The PositionalAttribute is a subclass of OperandAttribute

 ## Option Attribute

-The option attribute has the following properties:
+The OptionAttribute has the following properties:

 * __LongName__: Used in help documentation and on the command line.
 Defaults to the parameter or property name.
     * Set to `null` to remove the default long name and have only a short name.